- Criminal Defense

 Under both state and federal law, possession of child pornography triggers the requirement to register as a sex offender.

 If you are questioned or charged concerning possession of child pornography, it is imperative that you meet with an attorney with the knowledge and experience in child pornography cases.
-Call our office to schedule a free consultation today: 401.421.1440.
+Call the the Law Office Of John E. MacDonald, Inc. to schedule a free legal consultation today: 401.421.1440.

 There are multiple defenses to possession of child pornography.
 First and foremost, the search itself, whether based on consent or a search warrant, may be subject to a motion to suppress pursuant to a Fourth Amendment violation.
 Second, any admissions to knowing possession may be subject to a motion to suppress pursuant to Fifth or Sixth Amendment violations.
 Third, the materials seized may not constitute child pornography under state or federal law.

 Fourth, was the target of the search warrant in knowing possession of the materials – ie, are there multiple users of the hardware, was the hardware purchased used, did the file sharing system put child pornography on the computer’s hard drive without the user’s knowledge.
 Finally, the affirmative defense of destroying the materials upon unknowingly receiving less than three images of child pornography.